You’re feeling good and raring to start your CrossFit workout, so you might not think you need to warm up first, but you’re wrong.

 Here are two easy plyometric exercises to add to your CrossFit warm up:

 - Squat Jumps.
 Stand in a regular squat position with your feet in line with your shoulders.
 Then squat down and jump up as fast and as high as you can.
 When you land, land in a squat, and quickly jump up again.
+Make sure you wear the right shoes.

 - Push-Ups With A Plyometric Twist.
 Here, you’ll get into a normal push-up position on the ground.
 Move down as you would in a regular pushup, then quickly push yourself up off the ground so that your hands lose contact with it.
 This adds more force to your push-up.